 A video game label misspelling the country of Australia served as the cherry atop a sundae of blunders in the game’s launch.
 A typo in a Canadian government hotline redirected callers to a phone sex call center.
 A U.S. political figure tweeted out the wrong URL, opening the door for a cybersecurity risk.

-Such flubs damage brands, and, thanks to social media, they do so quickly and widely.
-That’s why the best content marketers know copy editors are a necessity, not a luxury, to make sure a loss of credibility doesn’t get in the way of your creativity.
+Such flubs damage brands — and, thanks to social media, they do so quickly and widely.
+That’s why the best content marketers recognize the importance of copy editors as a necessity, not a luxury.

-Beyond just preventing laughable typos, an experienced copy editor will make your content — whether it’s a blog post, magazine, website, ad, social media post or an annual report — professional and polished in terms of grammar, punctuation, capitalization and word choice.
+Beyond just preventing laughable errors in grammar, punctuation, capitalization and word choice, an experienced copy editor will make your content — whether it’s a blog post, magazine, website, ad, social media post or an annual report — professional and polished in terms of.

 Good copy editors are familiar with libel laws and will flag text that might get you into trouble.
-They’ll read with an understanding of an organization’s tone and voice, knowing that what’s on-brand in an energy drink company’s tweet is an embarrassment in a financial institution’s white paper.
+They’ll read with an understanding of an organization’s tone and voice, knowing that what’s on-brand for an energy drink company’s tweet is embarrassing in a financial institution’s white paper.

 Save the embarrassment

-For instance, commonly used terms often commonly offend: It’s “Ukraine,” not “the Ukraine,” and never use “wheelchair-bound.”
-So-called bad breaks in lines of copy could disgust your target readers rather than attract them; imagine a billboard that blares:
+And so-called bad breaks in lines of copy could disgust your target readers rather than attract them.
+Imagine a billboard that blares:

 If you don’t have a professional copy editor, a co-worker should thoroughly review your content.
-Make sure to bring this person in early enough in the editing process to allow for a big change, and remember the golden rule of writing: It must be clear.
+Bring this person in early enough in the editing process to allow for a big change, and remember the golden rule of writing: It must be clear.
 Copy editors don’t just protect you from mistakes; they protect you from miscommunication.